 Moreover, you need to ask yourself how fast you expect your paycheck to grow.
 If you can realistically predict that your paycheck should increase every year by 6%, you are in a much better position to be financially aggressive than someone who expects their paycheck to remain stagnant over the coming years.

-Once you know your risk aversion and your risk capacity, you will be able to calculate your risk profile.
+Once you know your risk aversion and your risk capacity, you will be able to calculate your risk tolerance.
 That can be a complicated exercise because many of these factors are difficult to quantify.
-There are various methods of assessing risk profiles.
+There are various methods of assessing risk tolerance.
 We’ve already mentioned the Grable and Lytton Risk Tolerance Score, which is widely used.

-What To Do After You Calculate Your Risk Profile
+What To Do After You Calculate Your Risk Tolerance

-Once you have calculated your risk profile you have to decide how that risk profile affects your investment choices.
+Once you have calculated your risk tolerance you have to decide how that risk tolerance affects your investment choices.

 Obviously, there can be other mediating factors, including your knowledge and expertise in the investment world.
 After all, if you know what you are doing, you are in a better position to assess the risk of a potential investment than someone who is a complete newbie.